-4 Strategies to Find Instagram Influencers Best Suited for Your Business
+4 Strategies To Find Instagram Influencers Best Suited For Your Business

 All of these influencers take advantage of American Express services during their frequent travels.

-2. Look for Genuine Engagement
+2. Look For Genuine Engagement

 Engagement is one of the critical metrics of Instagram influencer marketing.

-The average engagement rate for an Instagram influencer was around 4.36 percent in 2017, with influencers having less than 1,000 followers registering the highest engagement rate of 8 percent.
+The average engagement rate for an Instagram influencer was around 3% in 2021, with influencers having less than 1,000 followers registering the highest engagement rate of 8%.

 The engagement rate goes down as the number of followers increases.
 However, sometimes this metric can be misleading as popularity does not always result in conversions.
-You must first determine how authentic the engagement is.

-Analyze the Comments
+Analyze The Comments

-In 2017, Mediakix created two fake Instagram influencer profiles namely @wanderingggirl and @calibeachgirl310 to make people aware of the fake engagement problem.
+In 2021, the HBO documentary “Fake Famous” made three non-famous people with no more than 2,500 followers to tens of thousands, namely Dominique Druckman (@dominiquedruckman), Chris Bailey (@chrisvsmyself), and Wylie Heiner (@wylezzz) to make people aware of the fake engagement problem.

-Both accounts remained active from March to July, generating more than 80,000 followers between them and securing four paid brand endorsement deals.
+They used tactics such as purchasing bots and paid setting fake “all-expenses-paid” photoshoots to score perks from brands later on.
 Chances are you may also encounter fake influencers.

 One of the easiest ways to determine if the influencer is fake or genuine is to analyze comments on their posts.

 Usually, vague comments such as “nice pic” or “cool dress” or “looking good,” and comments with emojis often mean fake engagement.

 On the other hand, relevant and conversational comments are a sign of real engagement, which brings us to the next point.

-Search for Word-of-Mouth Reactions
+Search For Word-of-Mouth Reactions

 Real followers ask questions, make personal statements, and also tag their friends in comments.
 These are word-of-mouth reactions by genuine followers.

-Check out the following post from Lisa Linh, an Instagram influencer.
+Check out Lisa Linh (@bylisalinh), an Instagram influencer.
 All her posts receive real responses, like this one, from her genuine followers, not bots.

 Only this type of engagement can result in new leads and sales.

-3. Explore Hashtags Related to Your Brand
+3. Explore Hashtags Related To Your Brand

 It is better to rope in Instagrammers who are already talking about your brand or products.
 They could be the next influencers to promote your brand.